EMPOWER YOUR AUDIENCE

 Applying insights from the computer hacking culture, Jason will teach you a simple but incredibly powerful process for hacking your work processes to fuel greater employee engagement.
 This process will help you and your team to innovate and make progress in your work, one small change at a time.
 Regardless of your title or experience, you can make big things happen through a series of smart, small changes (hacks).

 - Participants will gain a deeper understanding for how change and innovation occurs.

-- Participants will learn to use a simple process derived from computer hacking to drive change and progress in their work in HR, regardless of their level or expertise.
+- Participants will learn to use a simple process derived from computer hacking to drive change and progress in their work, regardless of their level or expertise.

 - Participants will practice hacking an actual aspect of their work (for example: team meetings, performance appraisals, preparing reports, etc.) and will leave with actionable ideas that can be implemented immediately.

 We can all now admit that the annual performance appraisal is a bad process.
 Employees hate it.
 Managements hate it.
 If we are honest, HR hates it too.
 The process was designed to enforce policies, not motivate performance.
 No wonder the humans involved don’t like it.
 And, many of our other performance management processes like one-on-one meetings and 360-degree feedback don’t fare much better.

 To make performance management processes more effective and engaging, we must understand that employees experience work as a relationship.
 Creating human-friendly performance processes means ensuring that the experience builds the relationship instead of damaging it.
 The process should foster trust and make the employee feel valued and supported.
 Learn to use the “relationship test” to make your processes more human-friendly.